curityio/nginx_oauth_proxy_module/README.md

 - NGINX 1.13.7 (NGINX Plus Release 14)
 - NGINX 1.13.10 (NGINX Plus Release 15)

-It is likely to work with newer versions of NGINX, but only these have been verified.
+It is likely to work with newer versions of NGINX, but only the above have been verified.

 ### Releases

 Pre-built binaries of this module are provided for the following versions of NGINX.\